-It is important to note that, historically, the volume of cargo transported via the Middle Corridor has been minimal compared to the Northern Corridor.
-For instance, in 2021, only 8 percent of the cargo volume transported through the Northern Corridor was carried via the Middle Corridor (Pavliashvili et al., 2024, p.
+It is important to note that, historically, the volume of cargo transported via the Middle Corridor has been minim compared to the Northern Corridor.
+For instance, in 2021, only 8 percent of the cargo volume transported throug Northern Corridor was carried via the Middle Corridor (Pavliashvili et al., 2024, p.
 82).

-In light of the ongoing blockade of the Northern Corridor, the possibility of simultaneous development of the Middle and Zangezur corridors as complementary routes appears promising.
-The key issue in this matter is achieving a balance of interests-not only between the United States and China, but also among all countries in the region, so as to secure a peaceful future for the Caucasus.
+In light of the ongoing blockade of the Northern Corridor, the possibility of simultaneous development of the M and Zangezur corridors as complementary routes appears promising.
+The key issue in this matter is achieving a balance of interests-not only between the United States and China, but also among all countries in the region, s to secure a peaceful future for the Caucasus.